Questions in this quiz: Dwarf Planets — Pluto and Beyond

 The 2006 IAU reclassification.
 Pluto and Charon, the New Horizons flyby, plus Eris, Haumea, Makemake, Sedna, and the trans-Neptunian region.
 Why Pluto isn't a planet anymore.

-Which spacecraft performed the first close flyby of Pluto, returning detailed images of its surface in 2015? — Options: Voyager 2, Cassini, New Horizons, Juno
+Which NASA spacecraft performed the first close flyby of Pluto? — Options: Voyager 2, Cassini, New Horizons, Dawn

-What is the name of Pluto's largest moon, discovered in 1978? — Options: Nix, Hydra, Charon, Styx
+What is the name of Pluto's largest moon? — Options: Nix, Hydra, Charon, Styx